cullback/qposit/README.md

 # QPosit

-A prediction market platform.
+QPosit is a prediction market platform.

+## Tech stack

 - Rust
 - Axum for web server
-- sqlx for database access
+- sqlx for database interaction
 - askama for templating
 - htmx for reactivity
 - picocss for styling
 - justfile for development recipes
 - docker for deployment

-## Features

-- log in, log out, sign up (passwords stored in plaintext)
-- multiple pages (home, profile)

 ## Run locally